Jacudibu/hexagon-tactics/docs/bla.md

 - Food: Needed to keep your population happy
 - Money: Used to hire Mercenaries

+# World Map
+Tiles will show a preview of what they can expect on a tile: Monsters, Bandits, An Army...
+Players can assembled squads of their units and have to pick one of them to engage in Combat.

 # Combat
 Battles take place on a hexagonal battlefield.
 Turn-Based, but one turn for each individual unit rather than for each player.